TomasBorquez/mate.h/README.md

 [![Discord](https://discord.com/api/guilds/1372689586341285979/widget.png?style=banner2)](https://discord.gg/TSuGhzas5V)

 ## About
-Mate is a build system for C in C and all you need to run it is a C compiler, if you want to learn more about it check out our [examples](./examples) which should teach you everything you need to know to use it, here is a simple example of a `mate.c`:
+Mate is a build system for C in C, and all you need to run it is a C compiler.
+If you want to learn more about it, check out our [examples](./examples), which should teach you everything you need to know to use it.

+Here is a simple example of a `mate.c`:

 ```c
 #define MATE_IMPLEMENTATION // Adds function implementations